python/devguide/security/policy.rst

 **Not all bugs are vulnerabilities.**

-To avoid causing duplicate work for PSRT members, **all potential** reports must be evaluated against the relevant threat models prior to being submitted to the PSRT.
+To avoid causing duplicate work for PSRT members, **all potential** reports must be evaluated against the :ref:`CPython Threat Model <threat-model>` prior to being submitted to the PSRT.
-Where possible, cite the relevant threat model to show that the latter has been considered while determining whether to report a bug as a vulnerability.
+Reporters must cite the relevant section of the threat model to show that it has been considered while determining whether to report a bug as a vulnerability.

 Vulnerabilities must be exploitable from code, configurations, pre-conditions, or deployments that may exist in the real world.